• 98% of Americans consider pets to be companions or members of the family.

 Help ensure families like this aren't torn apart.

-Through a generous gift from the Bayer, the Paws Place was built in 2012 and has been full since one hour after it opened.
+Through the support of our generous donors, Paws Place was built in 2012 and has been full since one hour after it opened.
 Dozens of families have not been forced apart thanks to Paws Place and thanks to our supporters.
 Through your help we are able to provide food, vet care, and a Pet Advocate so that the Paws Place is warm and welcoming place for all our animal residents.
 Help us care for the entire family by supporting our Pet Shelter.

 Paws Up to our Pet Partners